 But in order to adhere to OIIO's convention that RGBAZ will always be the first channels (if they exist), OIIO's OpenEXR reader will automatically reorder just those channels to appear at the front and in that order.
-All other channel names will remain in their relative order as presented to OIIO by libImImf.
+All other channel names will remain in their relative order as presented to OIIO by liblmmf.

-The OpenEXR format only supports HALF, FLOAT, and UINT32 pixel data.
-OpenImageIO's OpenEXR writer will silently convert data in formats (including the common UINT8 and UINT16 cases) to HALF data for output.
+- The OpenEXR format only supports HALF, FLOAT, and UINT32 pixel data.
+OpenImageIO's OpenEXR writer will silently convert data in formats (including the common UINT8 and UINT16 cases) to HALF data for output. - Subsampled channels are not supported with the exception of reading luminance-chroma images with vertical and horizontal sampling rates of 2.
+This limited support does not work when OpenEXR's C Core API in used, only when OpenEXR's C++ API is used.
+Furthermore, it does not work in combination with tiles, multiple subimages, mipmapping, or deep pixels.